A billiards-like dynamical system for attacking chess pieces: Trajectories on polygonal boards

-\begin{corollary} If Conjecture~\ref{conj:period} is true, the period of the counting quasipolynomial $u_\bbP(q;n)$ on the square board is equal to the least common multiple of the denominators of \begin{enumerate} \item Points on rigid cycles of length at most $q$, \item Points on corner trajectories of length at most $q$ that start at corners, \item Self-crossing points of augmentations of corner trajectories or rigid cycles of length at most $q-1$, and \item Crossing points of augmentations of two distinct corner trajectories or rigid cycles whose lengths sum to at most $q - 1$. \end{enumerate} \end{corollary}
+\begin{corollary} If Conjecture~\ref{conj:period} is true, the period of the counting quasipolynomial $u_\bbP(q;n)$ on the square board is equal to the least common multiple of the denominators of \begin{enumerate} \item Points on rigid cycles of length at most $q$, \item Points on corner trajectory segments of length at most $q$ that start at corners, \item Self-crossing points of augmentations of corner trajectory segments or rigid cycles of length at most $q-1$, and \item Crossing points of augmentations of two distinct corner trajectory segments or rigid cycles whose lengths sum to at most $q - 1$. \end{enumerate} \end{corollary}

 Theorem~\ref{thm:denominator} allows us to give a new and simpler proof of the main result from \cite{qqs6}.

 \begin{corollary} For $q\geq 3$, the period of the counting quasipolynomial of the bishop on the square board is $2$. \end{corollary}